 However, if you do decide to begin online Christian therapy, then why not take a moment to remember the pros and cons of each provider I have covered before you decide which one to use:

 Even though Faithful Counseling offer an excellent all round package, their spiritual credentials may be more of a mixed bag, and they don’t offer face to face sessions.
 Cornerstone is a good option for those who prefer face to face therapy, but are not available outside of Colorado and maybe not ideal for anybody with progressive worldviews.
 Chatnow and CToD are both excellent options for anybody happy with text-chat type support that is strongly rooted in faith.

 Either way all of these Christian therapy platforms and apps are uniquely positioned to offer some help, support and care during life’s dark times.
-We hope that you found our reviews to be insightful and we hope that one of the providers we recommend is able to help you on your journey into therapy and improving your wellbeing.
+I hope that you found our reviews to be insightful and that one of the providers we recommend is able to help you on your journey into therapy and improving your wellbeing.